 Day trips from Salerno

-Salerno is perfectly placed for exploring some of the most beautiful spots in the region.
-Here are a few easy day trips from the city:
+Salerno is perfectly placed to explore some of the region’s most beautiful spots.
+Here are a few easy day trips:

 Amalfi Coast

-From Amalfi, short ferries run to Positano, making it simple to continue your trip along the coast.
+From Amalfi, short ferries run to Positano, making it simple to continue along the coast.

-In the afternoon or evening, you can take a direct ferry back to Salerno.
+In the afternoon or evening, take a direct ferry back to Salerno.

-This is one of the most scenic and stress-free ways to experience the Amalfi Coast, avoiding traffic and parking completely.
+This is one of the most scenic and stress-free ways to see the Amalfi Coast, avoiding traffic and parking hassles.

 Capri

-Ferries run from Salerno to Capri during the season, making it an easy and beautiful day trip across the Gulf of Salerno.
-The journey takes around 1 hour and 30 minutes, depending on the service.
+Ferries run daily from Salerno to Capri , making it an easy and scenic day trip across the Gulf, taking around 1 hour and 30 minutes.

-Once you arrive, you can enjoy the island in different ways:
+Once on the island, you can explore in different ways:

-If the weather is good, it’s wonderful to hire a small speed boat to circle the island, stop at coves, and see the famous Faraglioni from the sea.
+If the weather's nice, hire a speedboat to circle the island, visit hidden coves, and see the famous Faraglioni from the sea.

-Or you can stay on land and explore on foot – you can take the funicular (the “cable car”) from Marina Grande up to Capri town, then wander the elegant streets and enjoy the panoramic viewpoints.
+Alternatively, stay on land and take the funicular from Marina Grande to Capri town, to explore its charming streets and panoramic views.

 Paestum & Cilento Coast

-Paestum is just a short train or car journey south of Salerno and is famous for its incredibly preserved ancient Greek temples and archaeological museum.
-It’s also the heartland of authentic buffalo mozzarella, with local favourites like La Dispensa di San Salvatore, Il Granato, and Vannulo offering delicious cheese and desserts made from buffalo milk.
+Paestum, a short train or car ride south of Salerno, is famous for its well-preserved ancient Greek temples and archaeological museum.
+It’s also known for authentic buffalo mozzarella, with local favourites like La Dispensa di San Salvatore, Il Granato, and Vannulo offering delicious cheese and desserts made from buffalo milk.

-Further along the coast, the Cilento Coast offers a quieter and more relaxed alternative to the Amalfi Coast.
-Here you’ll find crystal-clear waters, stunning beaches, and charming towns like Acciaroli, Castellabate (and Santa Maria), and Agropoli, perfect for swimming, hiking, and discovering hidden gems off the usual tourist path.
+Further down the coast, the quieter Cilento Coast offers crystal-clear waters, beautiful beaches, and charming towns like Acciaroli, Castellabate (and Santa Maria), and Agropoli, perfect for swimming, hiking, and discovering hidden gems off the crowds.

 Vietri sul Mare

-Just a short bus or train ride from Salerno, Vietri sul Mare is the gateway to the Amalfi Coast and world-famous for its vibrant, hand-painted ceramics.
-The town has a long tradition of pottery-making, with colourful tiles, plates, and decorative pieces that you’ll find in shops, galleries, and even on building facades throughout the area.
+Just a short bus or train ride from Salerno, Vietri sul Mare is the gateway to the Amalfi Coast and famous for its vibrant, hand-painted ceramics.
+The town has a long pottery tradition, with colourful tiles, plates, and decorative pieces found in shops, galleries, and on building facades.

 In town, you can explore Vietri’s charming streets, visit the beautiful Villa Comunale park, and then head down to Marina di Vietri, the seaside area with beaches, waterfront cafés, and stunning views.

-It’s a perfect spot to admire authentic craftsmanship, relax by the sea, and soak up the coastal atmosphere.
+It’s an ideal spot to admire authentic craftsmanship, relax by the sea, and enjoy the coastal atmosphere.

 Pompeii

 Just a short train ride from Salerno, Pompeii is one of the world’s most famous archaeological sites.
-This ancient Roman city was famously preserved under volcanic ash after the eruption of Mount Vesuvius in 79 AD, giving visitors a rare and vivid glimpse into everyday life almost 2,000 years ago.
+Preserved under volcanic ash after Mount Vesuvius erupted in 79 AD, it offers a vivid glimpse into everyday life nearly 2,000 years ago.

-You can explore well-preserved streets, homes, temples, theatres, and baths, with incredible frescoes and mosaics still visible.
-Guided tours or audio guides bring the history to life, sharing stories of the city’s vibrant past and tragic destruction.
+Explore well-preserved streets, homes, temples, theatres, and baths, with stunning frescoes and mosaics.
+Guided tours or audio guides bring the city’s vibrant history and tragic fate to life.

 Vesuvius

-Mount Vesuvius is a short trip from Salerno and offers a memorable hike to its crater, taking about 30–60 minutes with stunning views over Naples and the Bay of Naples.
-At the top, you can look inside the volcano’s crater and experience an active volcano up close.
-The hike is suitable for most people.
+Mount Vesuvius is a short trip from Salerno, offering a memorable 30–60 minute hike to its crater with stunning views over Naples and the bay.
+At the top, you can see inside the active volcano.
+The hike suits most people.

 Getting there from Salerno: